sedostheatre/sedos.co.uk/input/shows/2018-dogfight.md

 ---
 title: Dogfight
 year: "2018"
-authors: Benj Paske, Justin Paul and Peter Duchan
+authors: Music and Lyrics by BENJ PASEK and JUSTIN PAUL and Peter Duchan
+authors2: Book by PETER DUCHAN
+authors3: " Based on the Warner Bros. film and screenplay by BOB COMFORT"
 subtitle: |
   A contemporary musical by the authors of Dear Evan Hansen
 showtimes: